rjcf18/Persia/README.md

-# Pepper
+# Pers.I.A. - Personal Intelligent Assistant

-A simple "bot", or "assistant" which responds to several commands, using TTS and speech recognition.
-It runs on Python 2.7+ and Python 3.5+.
+Persia - a simple "bot", or "assistant" which responds to several commands, using TTS and speech recognition.
+It runs on Python 3.5+.

-Computer Vision was introduced in the project, but this part works currently only on Python 2.7+ using Opencv 2.4.
-In order to run the whole program in Python 3.4+ or 3.5+ you'll have to install Opencv 3.1.0.
+Computer Vision was also introduced in the project using Opencv 3.0.0.
+Should you want to run the program on Python 2.7+, Opencv 2.4 should be used.
+Opencv 2.4 is a bit easier to install by using the following command:

-Should you want to run the program in Python 3+ (3.4/3.5) just follow the steps described here:
+	$ sudo apt-get install python2-pip python2-dev libopencv-dev opencv-data

+After installing libopencv-dev and opencv-data you'll just have to install the dependencies and you're ready to go.

+The steps used to have opencv 3.0.0 running in Python 3+ (3.4/3.5) were based on these tutorials on hot to install opencv on Python 3+:

 - http://cyaninfinite.com/tutorials/installing-opencv-in-ubuntu-for-python-3/